-In this letter, we introduce a model in which the fluctuations in single cell growth rates are described by a continuous stochastic differential equation and accurately incorporates noise and correlations from both growth and division.
+In this paper, we introduce a model in which the fluctuations in single-cell growth rates are described by a continuous stochastic differential equation and accurately incorporates noise and correlations from both growth and division.
 We demonstrate a surprising decoupling of population growth rate and the distribution of cell sizes in the population at the steady state: population cell size distribution is determined by the model of division and contains no information about the single-cell growth process, whereas population growth rate is determined solely by the model of single-cell growth dynamics, and is completely unaffected by details of cell division and cell-size regulation.
-We show that the population growth rate is always larger than the the average single-cell growth rate.
+We show that the population growth rate is always larger than the average single-cell growth rate.
 This difference is simply the product of two single-cell variables, namely growth rate variability and its correlation time.
-It follows that both variability and correlations in growth are beneficial to the population fitness, when fixing the time-average growth rate.
+It follows that both variability and correlations in growth are beneficial to the population fitness when fixing the time-averaged growth rate.

 In addition to the steady-state results, we have exact solutions for the population dynamics.
-Numerical simulations based on a more simplistic bacterial growth model~\cite{jafarpour2019cell} as well as experiments data on various cancer cell lines~\cite{chiorino2001desynchronization,vittadello2019mathematical,GAVAGNIN20211314} have demonstrated that population properties can oscillate for a long time before reaching a steady state.
+Previous works have demonstrated that population properties can oscillate for a long time before reaching a steady state~\cite{chiorino2001desynchronization,vittadello2019mathematical,GAVAGNIN20211314,jafarpour2019cell,brown1940note,kendall1948role,hirsch1966decay,hein2023competition}.
 Our analytical solutions provide an exact form for the oscillations in the growth rate and the accompanying traveling waves in the cell size distribution.
-We show that these oscillations decay at a rate proportional to the difference between population growth rate and average single-cell growth rate.
+We show that these oscillations decay at a rate proportional to the difference between the population growth rate and the average single-cell growth rate.
 These oscillations can therefore last for an unexpectedly long time when the correlation time and growth rate variability are small.\\